DoubleDeez/MDFramework/README.md

 * A simple [profiler](#profiler) class to determine execution time of a code block
 * Bind editor-created nodes to member variables automatically with [node binding](#node-binding)
 * A [Game Session and Player Info](#game-Session-and-player-info) system for managing networked multiplayer
+* A [Game Synchronizer] to automatically synchronize the game when a new player joins

 # Installation
 0. (Optional) I recommend forking the repo so you can track your changes to it, easily merge updates, and reuse it in other projects you have.